1' 43'' Teaser

 Chinese Legendary Character, Cangjie, Observes Surroundings and Creates Symbols For Everything

-The image data is firstly manipulated with image processing techniques which include image differencing, alpha compositing, filter design, and algorithmic transformation.
+2. Experimental Visualization Using Neural Network Generated Image Data.
+The image data is firstly manipulated with image processing techniques ( image differencing and alpha compositing ), filter design, and data transformation.
 Then we used OpenGL shading language (GLSL) to relocate the pixels from real-world texture to a position determined by the image generated by Cangjie.
-The RGBA channels of live streaming will determine the movements.
-The purpose is to create an ink flow that is consistently writing new symbols that Cangjie generated in realtime by using live streaming texture.
+The data of RGBA channels of capture through live streaming will be used to control the movements of pixels.
+The goal is to create an effect like ink flow that is consistently writing new symbols that Cangjie generated in real-time based on the live streaming texture.